Reducing HVAC Noise From a Noisy Air Vent

 What Causes a Noisy Air Vent

-We’ve already broken down the primary reasons for wanting soundproof air vents, but in order to solve the problem, we need to understand its cause.
+We’ve already broken down the primary reasons for wanting soundproof air vents, but in order to solve the problem, we need to understand its cause, just like with other HVAC noise problems we've solved.
 The best way to approach noisy air vents is to understand the two types of sound that are being generated.

 Airborne Noise through a Duct